 • Musicians and their labels may opt to send hard copies of their release(s) to be distributed to each of our nominators for a fee.
 This is not required, but encouraged, in order to ensure that each of our nominators has easy access to the music for their own listening and judging.

-For the 38th Blues Music Awards, you may formally submit your release when the submission process opens on July 1, 2017 via our online service.
+For the 38th Blues Music Awards, you may formally submit your release by clicking here.

 Please choose the “Share with Nominators” option when you submit.
 You will be required to send 100 copies of your CD to The Blues Foundation and you will be charged a submission fee for this service, based upon when you complete this portion of the submission process: